Aliases for NAT1 Gene

 GeneCards Summary for NAT1 Gene

 NAT1 (N-Acetyltransferase 1 (Arylamine N-Acetyltransferase)) is a Protein Coding gene.
-Diseases associated with NAT1 include multiple chemical sensitivity and orthostatic intolerance.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include arylamine N-acetyltransferase activity.
+Diseases associated with NAT1 include orthostatic intolerance and urinary bladder cancer.
+Among its related pathways are Metabolism and Phase II conjugation.
+GO annotations related to this gene include acetyltransferase activity and arylamine N-acetyltransferase activity.
 An important paralog of this gene is NAT2.

 UniProtKB/Swiss-Prot for NAT1 Gene